Call4Cloud | MMP-C | Autopilot | Device Preparation

 3. SslClientCertSearchCriteria

-If the device is syncing, the device needs to find the SSL Certificate as that certificate is used to secure the communication between the device and MMP-C Intune.
-Luckily the OMADMClient has a nice function for it called GetSslClientCert.
+If the device is syncing, it must find the SSL Certificate, as that certificate secures the communication between the device and MMP-C Intune.
+Luckily, the OMADMClient has a nice function called GetSslClientCert.

-This function would check out the SslClientCertSearchCriteria that specifies the client certificate search criteria and would parse this information.
+This function checks out the SslClientCertSearchCriteria, which specifies the client certificate search criteria and parses this information.

 If somehow that SslClientCertSearchCriteria key is missing in action, the device would stop syncing immediately and would end up with the error 0x80072f0c